pannekatla/nginx-docker-app/README.md

 write a jenkins pipeline
 pull the code from github
+run the jenkins file